gr3m0c/gr3m0c.github.io/_posts/2021-08-14-crossfittwo.md

 ...[snip]...
 ```

 After about a minute we see another dns request in wireshark which seems to come from the user clicking on the reset link.
-This request now get's resolved to our ip.
+This request now gets resolved to our ip.

 [![wireshark_triple](/img/crossfittwo/wireshark_triple.png)](/img/crossfittwo/wireshark_triple.png)